How Do I Change My Business Model?

 When your business identity evolves, it’s usually because your self-worth has evolved.
 What used to feel okay no longer does.
 You may find yourself asking for higher compensation or a different arrangement, both because your work has improved AND because what you initially agreed to was (in retrospect) so clearly not enough for the value you were providing.
 Ideally, your clients will get this.
 But sometimes they will not.

 When I pivoted to being a consultant, I faced my fair share of pushback.
-While it was rare (most of my clients are incredibly supportive), I did have some who seemed to have a vested interest in keeping me in the smaller box I’d been in before.
+While it was rare (most of my clients are incredibly supportive), I did have a small handful who seemed to have a vested interest in keeping me in the smaller box I’d been in before.
 It didn’t matter how many concessions I made or how much I tried to honour the relationship.
 It wasn’t “enough”, because it wasn’t what it used to be.
 With those clients, I learned to cut my losses.
 I chose to be as respectful as possible, then got out of that toxic situation ASAP.

 Your backlash may come in different forms: critical emails, unfollows on social media, people unsubscribing from your list, or attacks on your character.
 Breathe through it.
 Stay true to your integrity and to your gut.
 Know that there will be some people you will never be able to appease unless you go back to the smaller version of yourself you were before.
 Decide that’s too high a price to pay, and move on.

 Action: Find a group of people who you trust and respect that you can use as sounding boards.
 Start a mastermind or an informal group text.
 The best medicine is people who support your evolution and expansion.

 And now for the fun part!
 Let’s not forget that upleveling is also really fun and exciting.
 It represents an increase in your self-confidence and self-worth, and that is something to celebrate.
 You have grown, and so has your business.
 Time to share that with the world!